Okeanos/dotfiles/README.md

 ./brew.sh
 ```

 Some of the functionality of these dotfiles depends on formulae installed by `brew.sh`.
-If you don’t plan to run `brew.sh`, you should look carefully through the script and manually install any particularly important ones.
-A good example is Bash/Git completion: the dotfiles use a special version from Homebrew.
+If you don’t plan to use `brew`, you should look carefully through the `Brewfile` and manually install any particularly important tools manually.
+Good examples of these are Bash and Git.

 #### The bootstrap script (`bootstrap.sh`)